unlight/ngx-modal/README.md

 CHANGELOG
 ---
+* 4.7.1: Updated some dependecies (replaced electron by chrome-headless)
 * 4.7.0: Ability to prevent memory leak in modal confirm component
 * 4.6.6: Introduced modal-confirm2 component
 * 4.6.3: Pass settings from modal-confirm to modal component